-FLANNER HALL Flanner's Last Days Residents remember the best of the tower during its final month as a campus dorm.
-This is The Observer's last issue of the semester.
-Good luck on finals! ■ Students welcome Marilou Eldred to SMC, note the challenging issues that await her. editorial, page 16 BOBSERVER Wednesday, April 30, 1997 • Vol. XXX No. 135 THE INDEPENDENT NEWSPAPER SERVING NOTRE DAME AND SAINT MARY'S
+Residents remember the best of the tower during its final month as a campus dorm.
+BOBSERVER Wednesday, April 30, 1997 • Vol. XXX No. 135 PENDENT NEWSPAPER SERVING NOTRE DAME AND SAINT

 Smokers are increasingly being forced out of campus spaces due to individual rectors' decisions to prohibit smoking in dorms.
 Smoking policies vary across campus By HEATHER MACKENZIE News Writer "So what's the policy?
-"Can I smoke in my room or not?"
-According to du Lac, smoking is admissible in dorm rooms and graduate housing at Notre Dame pending the prior consent of all roommates.
+"Can I smoke in my room or According to du Lac, smoking is admissible in dorm rooms and graduate housing at Notre Dame pending the prior consent of all roommates.
 Technically, Notre Dame does not qualify as a smoke-free campus, but student residents have found that the smoking policy outlined in du Lac and the smoking policies they encounter in their individual dorms do not always coincide.
 Du Lac dedicates two pages to the smoking policy, but in the wake of information regarding the various health risks of smoking and second-hand smoke, where do the rights of Notre Dame smokers end and the rights of non-smokers begin?
 In most dorms, individual rectors have disregarded du Lac and created their own smoking policies; inside all but three Notre Dame dorms, smoking is not allowed.

-"Remaining smoke-free within the building is taken very seriously here," said Brother Bonaventure Scully, rector of Keenan Hall.
-"It is not fair to the non-smokers in the dorm to let people light up in the rooms around them."
+Remaining smoke-free within the building is taken very seriously here," said Brother Bonaventure Scully, rector of Keenan Hall.
+"It is not fair to the non-smokers in the dorm to let people light up in the rooms around them.
 Fisher Hall, Knott Hall and Morrissey Hall are the only three dorms that adhere to the du Lac policy.
 In all other dorms on campus, rectors have decided to remain smoke-free based on various health and safety issues.
 "The walls in the dorm rooms and the ventilation systems are not adequate to totally separate the smokers from the nonsmokers," commented Sister Patricia Riley, rector of Breen-Phillips Hall.
-"We changed the policy after we had some problems with allergies."
-However, even though the vast majority of dorms on campus are strictly smoke-free, du Lac's policy still states that Campus feels effects of Shirt losses By MICHELLE KRUPA Assistant News Editor Annual profits from The Shirt affect every Notre Dame student.
+"We changed the policy after we had some problems with allergies.
+However, even though the vast majority of dorms on campus are strictly smoke-free, du Lac's policy still states that see SMOKING/ page 6 Campus feels effects of Shirt losses By MICHELLE KRUPA Assistant News Editor Annual profits from The Shirt affect every Notre Dame student.
 When The Shirt sells poorly, campus organizations lose their claims to its profits, and each student feels the trickled-down repercussions.
-After last year's sharp decline in sales and last week's announcement of Student Union's 1997-98 budget allocations, numerous campus organizations are realizing the tradeoff.
-This year only \$77,000 was earmarked for Student Union by The Shirt committee - a full \$43,000 less than last year, and groups, including the senior class, whose budget allocation decreased \$2,680 from last year's, have to deal with that fact.
-"If every student knew that the money from The Shirt went indirectly to them, they might be more inclined to buy one," said senior class president Beth Nolan.
+After last year's sharp decline in sales and last week's announcement of Student Union's 1997-98 budget allocations, numerous campus organizations are realizing the trade- This year only \$77,000 was earmarked for Student Union by The Shirt committee - a full \$43,000 less than last year, and groups, including the senior class, whose budget allocation decreased \$2,680 from last year's, have to deal with that "If every student knew that the money from The Shirt went indirectly to them, they might be more inclined to buy one," said senior class president Beth